bphenriques/interview-challenge-get-file-line-api/CONTRIBUTING.md

 The following list summarizes the tasks that would have been explored (ordered) with unlimited time and resources:
 1. Compression/decompression of HTTP requests/responses ([link](https://doc.akka.io/docs/akka-http/current/common/encoding.html)).
-2. Increase code coverage through unit tests.
+2. Add more unit tests to increase code coverage.
 3. Add system tests using (but not limited to) [test containers](https://www.testcontainers.org/).
 4. Add performance tests using (but not limited to) [Gatling](https://gatling.io/).
 5. Support HTTPS communication between the `clients` and the `shards`.
 6. Document the Rest API using [swagger](https://swagger.io/) ([example](https://blog.knoldus.com/swagger-ui-with-akka-http/)).
-7 Fix flaky test due to a scalatest [open issue](https://github.com/scalatest/scalatest/issues/784).
+7 Fix flaky tests due to a scalatest [open issue](https://github.com/scalatest/scalatest/issues/784).
-8. Avoid lazy construction of `ClientResource` in `ClientRoutes`.
-Despite its low impact and priority, it is technical debt.
 9. Remove lock in `ShardResource` as it only exists to solve a minor issue that only impacts startup.
-   Despite its low impact and priority, it is technical debt.
 10. Investigate how to reduce the docker image size.

 Depending on the performance tests, two additional points would be tackled: